 So when the serpents show up, Cheryl throws a fit.
 Archie (K.J.
 Apa) and Veronica try to shut her down, but Cheryl has a backup plan: blackmail.
 She admits to Archie that she saw his kiss with Betty (Lili Reinhart) the day they stopped the Black Hood.
 If Archie doesn't get Veronica to side with Cheryl about sending away the Serpents, then Cheryl plans to spill his big secret.

 As Cheryl threatens Archie, she also lets another major secret slip — that Nick St. Clair (Graham Phillips) almost assaulted Veronica when he was in town.
-Cheryl realizes she made a mistake by sharing the information with Archie (who's known to fly off the handle) and quickly apologizes for betraying Veronica’s confidence.
+Cheryl realises she made a mistake by sharing the information with Archie (who's known to fly off the handle) and quickly apologises for betraying Veronica’s confidence.
 But the information spurs Archie to seek revenge, promising to get Cheryl more “blood money” from Nick.

 By episode’s end, Cheryl ends up with a fresh check from the man who tried to rape her, compliments of Archie’s "persuasive" ways.
 She tells her mother, “I’ve solved all our problems, mommy,” hoping that the cash will stop her mother from doing sex work.
 Instead, Penelope takes the check, tucks it into her bra, and says, “Why would I stop when I’m having such a good time?”